korowai/framework/docs/sphinx/components/ldap/adapters.rst

    :single: Ldap; Adapter
    :single: Components; Ldap; Adapter

+.. _LdapAdapters:

 Ldap Adapters
 -------------

-The Ldap component uses adapters to interact with the actual LDAP implementation.
+:ref:`TheLdapComponent` uses adapters to interact with the actual LDAP implementation.
 An adapter is a class that converts the interface of that particular implementation to the unified interface defined by :class:`Korowai\\Component\\Ldap\\Adapter\\AdapterInterface`.
 This pattern